What is Cloudy Pad ?

 Local Pulumi stack manipulation

-Nix development shell automatically set PULUMI_BACKEND_URL and PULUMI_CONFIG_PASSPHRASE environment variables, allowing to manipulate Pulumi stacks locally.
+Nix development shell automatically sets PULUMI_BACKEND_URL and PULUMI_CONFIG_PASSPHRASE environment variables, allowing you to manipulate Pulumi stacks locally.

 # List stacks